48/48E: Clean Electricity Investment Tax Credit

 Helpful Tips

-Tax-exempt entities can leverage these credits through a new mechanism known as "elective" or "direct" pay.
+For projects less than 1 MW, entities do not have to meet the prevailing wage and apprenticeship requirements.
+Direct Pay is eligible for this credit for tax-exempt entities.
 To learn more about how these tax credits work for entities with and without tax liability, check out our Funding Guidance here: https://cityrenewables.org/funding-guidance/understanding-available-incentives/tax-credits-for-renewable-energy/

 Other Notes

-Learn more about tax credits for renewable energy here: https://cityrenewables.org/funding-guidance/understanding-available-incentives/tax-credits-for-renewable-energy/ Entities can only elect the ITC (48) or the PTC (45).
-For more information on the tax credits and which to select, see this resource from DOE: https://www.energy.gov/eere/solar/federal-solar-tax-credits-businesses For projects <1 MW, entities do not have to meet the prevailing wage and apprenticeship requirements
+Entities can only elect the ITC (48) or the PTC (45).
+For more information on the tax credits and which to select, see this resource from DOE: https://www.energy.gov/eere/solar/federal-solar-tax-credits-businesses.
+For more information on prevailing wage and apprenticeship requirements, see here: https://www.irs.gov/credits-deductions/prevailing-wage-and-apprenticeship-requirements